MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/textbox/set-text-box-orientation-report-builder-and-service.md

 [!INCLUDE [applies-yes-paginated-yes-service-no-desktop](../../../includes/applies-yes-paginated-yes-service-no-desktop.md)]

-In a paginated report, you can rotate a text box in different directions:
+In a Power BI paginated report, you can rotate a text box in different directions:
 * Horizontally
 * Vertically (rotated 90 degrees, with text reading from top to bottom, except East Asian text characters)